5 Symptoms of a Weakened Immune System

 Some people experience allergic reactions more often than others.
 They cannot respond to certain pollen, dust, and environmental agents that impact your skin or mucus, and that immediately affect health.
-If that is the case for you, it is possible that you have a weak immune system.
+If that is the case for you, it is possible that you have a weakened immune system.

-5. Injuries that Take Long to Heal
+5. Injuries that take long to heal

-1. Take Care of Your Diet
+1. Take care of your diet

 We all know it.
 A good diet is a synonymous with good health.
-But sometimes we only get that when we are already experiencing a problem, when we are already sick.
+But sometimes we only notice that when we are already experiencing a problem, when we are already sick.
 It is necessary to have varied and balanced nutrition at all times, which is rich in fruit, vegetables, and lean protein, and low in excess sugar, fats, and alcohol.

-2. Get Enough Sleep
+2. Get enough sleep

 Get a restful and repairing sleep.
 This is essential for keeping your immune system strong and for letting yourself recover energy and perform essential functions.
 Insomnia and concerns, the things that make you wait up constantly, are enemies of your health.

-3. Hygiene and Cleanliness
+3. Hygiene and cleanliness

 We also know this, but sometimes it gets by us.
 Washing your hands before eating, before handling food, after touching animals, after getting home from outside or work… It is also important to take care of the cleanliness of your food.

-4. Handle Stress Well
+4. Handle stress well